CommE2E/comm/docs/nix_web_workflows.md

 ## Running keyserver

-To run the web app, landing page, or the mobile app on the iOS Simulator or Android Emulator, you’ll need to run the keyserver.
+To run the web app or the landing page, you’ll first need to run the keyserver locally.

 Open a new terminal and run: